icons8/lunacy-docs/docs/export.md

 ## Exporting a project

 **Note:** To be able to export a project, you should have at least one artboard in it.
-Also, bear in mind that during export of projects, Lunacy ignores all objects that are beyond artboards, as well as main symbols.
+Also, bear in mind that during export of projects, Lunacy ignores all objects that are beyond artboards, as well as main components.

 When exporting a project, Lunacy creates folders whose names correspond to the names of pages in the project.
 Inside these folders, Lunacy creates separate files for each object available on the respective page.
-Grouped objects and symbol instances are viewed as single objects.
+Grouped objects and component instances are viewed as single objects.

 To export a project: